chanchooo-vaaa/info/index.md

 ![chancho va_ENGLISH](https://github.com/chanchooo-vaaa/info/blob/master/img/english.jpg?raw=true)
 >¡Hi!
-We are Ange (@ange_sa), Caro (@larana_dg), Diogo (@diogoramoreira), Flor (@orienteestudio) & Muk (@mukmonsalve), 5 type designers from Brazil and Argentina that got together to play due to global lockdown :).
+We are Ange (@ange_sa), Caro (@laranadg), Diogo (@diogoramoreira), Flor (@orienteestudio) & Muk (@mukmonsalve), 5 type designers from Brazil and Argentina that got together to play due to global lockdown :).
 We decided to adapt our type game and share it at Typweekend.
 This game is fun to test different drawing logics, and it could be adapted to different environments and groups.
 IF you play it, let us know!

 >¿Querés escribirnos?
 Muk Monsalve: marmonsalve@gmail.com, Angelina Sánchez: sanchezangelina@gmail.com, Diogo Ramoreira: diogoramoreira@gmail.com, Florencia Yacante Biassoni: fybsoy@gmail.com, Carolina Giovagnoli: laranadg@gmail.com